kobiton/Jenkins-HockeyApp-Appium-ReactNative/content/2-running-automation-testing/guide.md

 ```
 docker ps
 ```
-Copy the status and enter it in the next command.
+Copy the status (highlighted in the image below) and enter it in the next command.

 ![status](../../images/2-status.png)